WDI-102/midterm-review/README.md

 ### `foundCat`

 Write a function `foundCat` that takes in an array of strings.
-If the word 'cat' is in the array, return true.  or else return false you can assume all strings will be lower case.
+If the word 'cat' is in the array, return true.  or else return false.
+You can assume all strings will be lower case.

 ```